waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Reminders
 - **Team Composition:** Use the `team_composition_advisor_agent` to prepare for the Cinnabar Gym battle against Blaine once the gym is unlocked.

+# V. Future Development Ideas
+- **Agent Idea: `map_connectivity_analyzer_agent`**: Create an agent that takes start and end coordinates and provides a natural language explanation for why a path might not exist, identifying the specific types and locations of barriers.
+This would be useful for high-level analysis when the pathfinder returns 'No path found'.